Safeguarding & rules

 b.
 If a team is unable to ring a method, it may ring call changes.
 Such ringing shall be at least 120(112) rows of changes.
 The ringing must start and end in rounds and include the following changes: 135246 and 531246 (13572468).
 No bell shall be called to move more than one place at a time.

-10. a.
-Scoring will be one fault for any error(s) per row, and zero faults for a clean row.
+10a.
+Scoring will be a maximum of one fault for any error(s) per row, and zero faults for a clean row.

 b.
 Gold certificates will be awarded to any team achieving 20 or fewer faults.
 Silver certificates will be awarded to any team achieving 21 to 40 faults.
 Bronze certificates will be awarded to all remaining teams who complete their test piece.